airflow-helm/charts/charts/airflow/docs/faq/database/external-database.md

 # How to configure an external database?

-> 🟥 __Warning__ 🟥
+We __STRONGLY RECOMMEND__ that all production deployments of Airflow use an external database, rather than the [embedded database](embedded-database.md).

+When compared with the embedded Postgres, an __external database__ comes with many benefits:

+1. The embedded Postgres version is usually __outdated__, so is susceptible to critical security bugs
+2. The embedded database may not __scale__ to your performance requirements
+3. An external database will likely achieve higher __uptime__
+4. An external database can be configured with backups and __disaster recovery__

+## Option 1 - Postgres

+You may use [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) for your external database.

+> 🟩 __Suggestion__ 🟩
 >
-> We __STRONGLY RECOMMEND__ that all production deployments of Airflow use an external database, not the [embedded database](embedded-database.md).
+> PostgreSQL is the __suggested database__, given its historically higher level of support in the airflow ecosystem.

 > 🟦 __Tip__ 🟦
 >
-> When compared with the Postgres that is embedded in this chart, an __external database__ comes with many benefits:
->
-> 1. The embedded Postgres version is usually very outdated, so is susceptible to critical security bugs
-> 2. The embedded database may not scale to your performance requirements
-> 3. An external database will likely achieve higher uptime
-> 4. An external database can be configured with backups and disaster recovery
->
-> Commonly, people use the managed PostgreSQL service from their cloud vendor to provision an external database:
+> People often use managed Postgres services, here are some popular ones:
 >
 > Cloud Platform | Service Name
 > --- | ---